onboardist/coachmarks/README.md

   - Principles:
     * Favor vertical positioning, centered horizontally

+- [ ] Make sure JS is transpiling with Rollup.
+Can probably remove a lot of babel dependencies.
 - [ ] Try favoring anchoring line to middle edge and then reposition to closer corner if it's closer.
 This may still not work the best.
 - [ ] Add transition(s) for showing/hiding overlay
 - [ ] Text might be a bit too big?